We tried to anticipate your every question

 2. Is there anything to do outside of class?
 Of course!
 Almost all Rose-Hulman students participate in intramural sports.
 Our drama club puts on excellent shows that draw huge crowds from the community.
 Students find all sorts of ways to impact the world through community service.
 Our Sports and Recreation Center has a pool, basketball courts, weight rooms and more.
 Pick out what interests you in more than 90 clubs and student organizations.
 Yes, you could say there are plenty of student activities at Rose-Hulman.

 1. When's the best time to visit?
 You'll get the best idea of life at Rose-Hulman if you visit when classes are in session.
-So we recommend you come Monday through Friday.
+Visits are scheduled Monday, Tuesday, Thursday, and Friday.
 We also have Campus Day Programs for group tours and information sessions.

 2. What will happen during my visit?
 You will have a tour of campus and a presentation by an admissions staff member.